carderne/gridfinder/README_developers.md

 They will be used in the release steps in the gitlab pipeline.

+You will also need to set up Gitlab CI deploy keys for automatically committing from the develop pipeline during version bumping

 A new release requires some manual work.
 Here is a description of the process:

 1. (repeat as needed) implement features on feature branches merged into `develop`.
 Each merge into develop will advance the `.devNNN` version suffix and publish the pre-release version into the package registry.
 These versions can be installed using `pip install --pre`.